jronallo/iiif-image-server-node/readme.md

 ## Logging

-Currently everything is logged to log/iiif.log with [Bunyan](https://github.com/trentm/node-bunyan).
-Bunyan logs as JSON and comes with a commandline tool to sort through log files and make them pretty for inspection.
+Currently everything is logged to ./log/iiif.log with [Bunyan](https://github.com/trentm/node-bunyan).
+Bunyan logs as JSON and comes with a command line tool to sort through log files and make them pretty for inspection.

 Different keys tell you where in the code the log message comes from: